Carved Soapberry Spoon with Flat Spatulate Serving End (Huklishutl)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This spoon is in the soapberry form of a long, flat paddle with carved design on one end.
+Spoon in a soapberry form with a long, flat paddle and a carved design on one end.
 The handle instead of being smoot like a soapberry spoon is fully carved.
 It was probably used to ladle out soapberry foam not to make it.
 Making soapberry foam is done by putting a few tablespoons of berries with a little water into a large bowl and twirling the spoon very quickly back and forth between the hands like making a fire or whisking.
 As the berries foam up sugar, more water, more berries may be added until it is extremely foamy.
 When eaten it is normally swooshed into the mouth quickly past the tongue, bypassing any bitter or sour flavor and down the throat for a great treat.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome